josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/🃏_Political_Dramaturgy/🌹_the_body_of_the_queen_and_the_body_of_the_state.md

 ---

-## 🪶 VII.
-The Public Body and Emotional Projection
+## 🪶 The Public Body and Emotional Projection

 Queens frequently become emotional containers for:
 - national continuity,